matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   "identifier": {
     "type": "m.id.thirdparty",
-    "country": "<The country that the phone number is from>", "phone": "<The phone number FIXME: are there any requirements for the format?>" }
+    "country": "<The country that the phone number is from>", "phone": "<The phone number as a MSISDN (Mobile Station International Subscriber Directory Number)>" }

 Login